Artificial Intelligence

 3 Key Takeaways

-3. Secure the AI data pipeline: Training data quality, privacy compliance, and cybersecurity protections are critical.
-Poor data governance creates both safety risks and regulatory exposure across the AI lifecycle.
+2. Secure the AI data pipeline: Training data quality, privacy compliance, and cybersecurity protections are critical.
+Poor data governance could create both legal and regulatory exposure across the AI lifecycle.

 AI concerns have evolved from abstract to operational.
-Our survey reveals a landscape in which companies are shifting from debating responsibility to building the systems that demonstrate it.
-Liability allocation for AI-driven vehicle decisions (48%) declined 30 percentage points from 78% last year.
-This substantial drop does not reflect reduced importance but rather industry acceptance that liability allocation is a contractual and insurance problem to be solved, rather than an abstract legal question to be debated.
-The 48% who still cite it recognize that operationalizing these liability frameworks remains complex, particularly in determining fault among OEMs, software developers, sensor suppliers, and fleet operators.
+Our survey reveals a landscape in which companies are shifting from debating responsibility to negotiating frameworks that address responsibility allocation at the front end.
+Concern over where to allocate liability for AI-driven vehicle decisions (48%) declined 30 percentage points from 78% last year.
+This substantial drop does not reflect reduced importance but rather industry acceptance that liability allocation is a contractual and insurance problem to be solved.
+The 48% who cite liability allocation as a concern likely recognize that operationalizing these liability frameworks remains complex, particularly in determining potential liability allocation among OEMs, software developers, sensor suppliers, and fleet operators.

-What was once positioned as customer enhancement is now recognized as legal risk, as AI-powered driver interaction risks (31%) registered 4 percentage points higher than last year’s 27%.
-This shift could reflect an evolved thinking about voice assistants, driver monitoring systems, and in-cabin AI that continuously collects behavioral and biometric data
+Additionally, the risk presented by AI-powered driver interaction (31%) registers 4 percentage points higher than last year’s 27%.
+This shift could reflect an evolved view of voice assistants, driver monitoring systems, and in-cabin AI that could continuously collect behavioral and biometric data.

-Manufacturing and maintenance applications of AI have declined significantly.
-AI use in manufacturing quality control (19%) and AI-enabled predictive diagnostics (18%) are down marginally from last year, suggesting these applications are now routine rather than legally novel.
-We were surprised to see AI vendor contracting risks (17%) so low on our survey, given the complexity of allocating responsibility for model integrity and regulatory compliance across vendor relationships.
+Concerns about AI use in manufacturing and maintenance applications have declined significantly.
+Reported concern around AI use in manufacturing quality control (19%) and AI-enabled predictive diagnostics (18%) is down marginally from last year, suggesting these applications are viewed as routine rather than legally novel.
+By contrast, we were surprised to see relatively low concern about AI vendor contracting risks (17%), given the complexity of allocating responsibility for model integrity and regulatory compliance across vendor relationships.

 One Big Thing:

-Compliance challenges under emerging AI laws and regulations (49%) now marginally exceed liability allocation (48%) as the top AI concern.
+The survey shows that compliance challenges arising from emerging AI laws and regulations (49%) have narrowly surpassed liability allocation (48%) as the leading AI concern.
 The European Union’s AI Act, in force since 2024 and phasing in requirements through 2027, establishes the most comprehensive regulatory framework for automotive AI systems globally.
-While nominally applicable only to EU markets, the Act effectively sets standards that OEMs must meet worldwide because vehicle platforms are designed for global deployment and supply chains serve multiple markets simultaneously.
-No major automaker builds EU-only AI systems.
+While nominally applicable only to EU markets, the big question remains whether the Act will be used effectively to set baseline standards that should be met worldwide.

-The AI Act treats most automotive AI systems as high-risk applications, including safety-critical components and ADAS or ADS functions.
-This classification triggers detailed requirements that layer on top of existing vehicle conformity assessment and product safety regimes.
-Companies must implement risk management systems, maintain technical documentation, ensure logging and traceability of AI decisions, provide for human oversight, establish quality management systems, and conduct post-market monitoring of AI system performance.
+The EU AI Act treats most automotive AI systems as “highrisk” applications.
+This classification triggers additional obligations that layer on top of existing vehicle conformity assessment and product compliance regimes.
+If companies seek to comply with the EU AI Act, they may consider implementing risk management systems, maintaining technical documentation, ensuring logging and traceability of AI decisions, providing for human oversight, establishing quality management systems, and conducting post-market monitoring of AI system performance.

-U.S. and UK regulators are developing frameworks that draw heavily on the AI Act’s structure.
-NIST AI profiles, state AI statutes, and sectoral cybersecurity codes are moving from abstract principles to concrete obligations for data governance, transparency, and security that mirror the AI Act’s approach.
-This regulatory convergence means companies building AI compliance programs under the AI Act are likely to develop frameworks that will satisfy emerging requirements in other jurisdictions as well.
+Companies should also be aware of the complexity that arises from managing dual compliance tracks with differing standards.
+U.S. and UK regulators are developing frameworks that draw heavily on the EU AI Act’s structure.
+At the same time, NIST AI profiles, state AI statutes, and sectoral cybersecurity codes are moving from abstract principles to concrete obligations for data governance, transparency, and security that largely mirror the EU AI Act’s approach.
+As a result, to the extent companies build AI compliance programs under the EU AI Act, such frameworks are likely to satisfy emerging requirements in other jurisdictions as well.

 Artificial Intelligence Contact